CINCINNATI – If Fiona was the cutest Cincinnati Zoo baby ev-er, the Asian elephant born there on March 15, 1998 might be a close second.

 “It was super.
 When that baby came out of there and his eyes were open, man, and we had a live baby - it was great,” Jackson said.
 “It’s hard to explain.
 Really, I just can’t tell you how I felt.”

 Jackson was a zoo icon himself.
 People called him “Animal Man.”
 He worked for the zoo for nearly 50 years and trained elephants and a variety of other animals for the popular outdoor shows at the zoo.
 He took them to schools, parades and special events around town.
-Jackson died last January at the age 87.
+Jackson died three weeks before Fiona was born at the age 87.
 His son, Cecil Jr., succeeded him as elephant manager.

-While Ganesh was the first elephant born at the zoo, he also was the last.
+Ganesh, the first elephant born at the zoo, also was the last.

 “There’s no short answer to the breeding question,” zoo spokesperson Michelle Curley told WCPO for this story.
 “We have put Sabu and Jati, Ganesh’s parents, together for breeding many times, but no pregnancies have resulted.”